Nordgaren/DInput8HookingExample/README.md

 Prevents the game from setting your Enhanced Pointer Precision mouse settings in Windows

 ### Instructions
-1) put DINPUT8.dll in your DSR directory and launch the game
+1) Put DINPUT8.dll in your DSR directory and launch the game

 ### Thank You
 **[pampersrocker](https://github.com/pampersrocker)** for [DInput8HookingExample](https://github.com/pampersrocker/DInput8HookingExample) which this is based on.